hoodiehq/hoodie/docs/welcome.rst

-Welcome to Hoodie
+﻿Welcome to Hoodie
 =================

-Hoodie is a backend for web applications with a JavaScript API for your frontend.
+Hoodie is a backend for web applications with a JavaScript API for the frontend design.
-If you love building apps with HTML, CSS and JavaScript or a frontend framework, but *dread* backend work, Hoodie is for you.
+If you love building apps with HTML, CSS and JavaScript or a frontend framework, but *dread* backend work, Hoodie is appropriate for you.

 Hoodie’s frontend API gives your code superpowers by allowing you to do things that usually only a backend can do (user accounts, emails, payments,